chatla92/News-article-reporting-tool/README.md

 * Group the above table by `title`

 ## Problem 2:
+2. Who are the most popular article authors of all time?
+That is, when you sum up all of the articles each author has written, which authors get the most page views?
+Present this as a sorted list with the most popular author at the top.

 * Use the table/view from step 3 of problem1 and join with `authors` and `group by author name`

 ## Problem 3:
+On which days did more than 1% of requests lead to errors?
+The log table includes a column status that indicates the HTTP status code that the news site sent to the user's browser.
+(Refer back to this lesson if you want to review the idea of HTTP status codes.)

 * Create a table/view to find total num of requests per day
 * Create a table/view to find number of error requests per day
 * Join the above two tables/views on date and calculate percentage of errors for each day.
 Select the days with more than 1% error